Your contributions continue to save Ukrainians through a responsive grassroots network!

-- 100% of funds raised go to real-time critical needs – evacuation, food and medical supplies are our top priorities.
-Every dollar has enabled this network to take their system to scale and accelerate evacuations and deliveries, making them uniquely able to access cities that other rescue efforts cannot.
-Your contribution goes directly to the field.
+- 100% of funds raised go to real-time critical needs – evacuation, food and medical supplies have been our top priorities.
+Now as we look to winter, priorities are shifting to heat and energy, as well as basic medical supplies.
+Every dollar has enabled this network to take their system to scale and accelerate impact, leveraging their on the ground knowledge to reach the most vulnerable.

 - Please write to us at firstname.lastname@example.org if you:

 - Have requested donations from funds or foundations that may take time to arrive.
 We will let the team know in real time so they know they have the resources for more buses and supplies.